The car alarm buzzing for no reason is a common issue reported by many people.

 Therefore a faulty door latch sensor can cause the car alarm to go off.
 The door latch sensor is often installed inside the door lock actuator but can sometimes be installed externally from the lock.

-To find the faulty door latch sensor can be quite tricky if it just happens sometimes, though.
+To find the faulty door latch sensor can be tricky if it just happens sometimes, though.

 The door actuators are often located inside the door, though, so it might be a little bit difficult to measure if you do not measure from the control unit instead.

-The key fob, also known as a car remote key, is a device that is used to lock/unlock your car doors and even start the engine with just a push of a button.
+The key fob, also known as a car remote key, is a device used to lock/unlock your car doors and even start the engine with just a push of a button.

 Since the key fob also has controls linked with the car alarm system, a malfunctioning or faulty key fob can send an incorrect signal, which may trigger the car’s alarm.